changgyhub/ufldl/README.md

   1. Initialization of parameters;<br>
   2. Train a sparse autoencoder (with a linear decoder) to learn: we simply use the result of Exercise 7.
 Here three objects are used:
     1. optTheta: theta (w and b) of the autoencoder
-    2. ZCAWhite: the ZCA whiting matrix
+    2. ZCAWhite: the ZCA whitening matrix
     3. meanPatch: mean of the patches

   3. Test convolution: use `cnnConvolve.m` to test the convolution.